 Okay, I may have cheated a little here.
 Mystic Pizza wasn’t filmed in Mystic Pizza.
 Rather, the restaurant was the inspiration for the movie.
 The filming did, for the most part, take place in Mystic, CT.
 The scenes inside the restaurant had to be filmed on a set because the real location was too small.

-Films set in New Hampshire are an eclectic mix, most of which involve Adam Sandler.
+Films set in New Hampshire are an eclectic mix — and most involve Adam Sandler.
 But films that actually use New Hampshire as a location?
 Well, there aren’t too many.
-However, if you live here (or if you’ve taken a film class at Keene State College), you won’t fail to hear about the state’s several claims to fame.
+However, if you live here, you won’t fail to hear about the state’s several claims to fame.

 SEE MORE: Downtown Keene, New Hampshire

 There’s a scene in The Good Son in which Henry (played by Macaulay Culkin) takes his sister ice skating and attempts to kill her.
-This was filmed in Jackson, NH, on Mirror Lake.
-Another scene was filmed in Newington, NH.
+This was filmed in Jackson, New Hampshire, on Mirror Lake.
+Another scene was filmed in Newington, New Hampshire.

 Like Maine, Rhode Island’s stunning coast is primarily what attracts filmmakers to the area.
 The state’s seaside towns and nostalgic views have a charm you can’t quite capture anywhere else.

 Wes Anderson was all over Rhode Island filming Moonrise Kingdom, so it’s difficult to pin down just one place.
-However, if you watch the film you may recognize a few locations, including Fort Wetherill State Park, Castle Hill Lighthouse, and Point Judith Light.
+However, if you watch the film, you may recognize a few locations, like Fort Wetherill State Park, Castle Hill Lighthouse, and Judith Point Light.

 Vermont generally appears on film as the perfect winter wonderland.
-However, as New Englanders know, winter is not always so picturesque and the weather hardly cooperates with our wishes.
+However, as New Englanders know, winter is not always quite so picturesque and the weather rarely cooperates with our wishes.
 Therefore, scenes like this often get shot on a lot in Hollywood.
-There hasn’t been much film bustle in Vermont in recent years, but it was the scene of a few classics.
+There hasn’t been much film bustle in Vermont in recent years, but it has been home to a few classics.